UpStride/tutorial/README.md

 __Build the docker file__

 Let's prepare the environment by building the docker file.
-The `dockerifle` contains the UpStride python engine and required dependencies to be installed.
+The `dockerfile` contains the UpStride python engine and required dependencies to be installed.

 We use the `makefile` to build and run the dockers